Metrics Agent

 refreshInterval: 15s

 Metrics Agent caches target lists and continues to use the current list if an error occurs while fetching an updated one.
-However, the targets list is not preserved across restarts.
-Therefore, it is crucial to monitor HTTP service discovery (HTTP SD) endpoints for downtime.
-During a Metrics Agent restart, which may occur during regular maintenance windows, the cache is cleared.
-If the HTTP SD endpoints are also down at this time, the endpoint target list may be lost.
+However, restarts do not preserve the targets list.
+Therefore, monitor HTTP service discovery (HTTP SD) endpoints for downtime.
+During a Metrics Agent restart, which may occur during regular maintenance windows, the agent clears the cache.
+If the HTTP SD endpoints are also down at this time, you may lose the endpoint target list.
 For more information, refer to the Requirements of HTTP SD endpoints documentation.

 For further details, refer to the Configuration and the API documentation.